 Group B streptococcus (beta-hemolytic streptococcus, Group B Strep, or GBS) is a gram-positive coccal bacterium that has long been recognized as the leading cause of neonatal sepsis in the United States for the last forty years.
 GBS is a bacterial infection that can affect infants before and during labor and delivery.
 GBS is a frequent source of medical malpractice lawsuits because too often doctors and nurse miss the signs that the infant is suffering from a GBS infection that was passed to the child before or during childbirth.

 More than 25% of women carry the Group B Streptococcus (GBS), a bacteria that poses little risk of serious disease to the mother.
 Most Group B Strep carriers do not know they are carriers.
 So women can carry GBS in their vagina and pass on the infection to their newborn before or during birth.

 Ultimately, GBS is an infection.
-It is imperative that any infection be recognized and properly treated because the active immunologic capacity of the neonate is compromised compared to that of older children and adults, and failure to do so can Doctors can get lax in part because most babies with GBS positive moms do fantastic.
+It is imperative that any infection is recognized and properly treated because the active immunologic capacity of the neonate is compromised compared to that of older children and adults, and failure to do so can Doctors can get lax in part because most babies with GBS positive moms do fantastic.
 So is the vast majority of cases, the delivery goes off without a hitch.
-But on the rare occasion when things do you wrong, the results a life changing.
-Ten percent infected babies develops a disability and five percent die. lead to catastrophic results.Group B Infection Settlements and Verdicts
+But on the rare occasion when things do you wrong, the results a life-changing.
+Ten percent of infected babies develop a disability and five percent die. lead to catastrophic results.Group B Infection Settlements and Verdicts

 Below is the story of a number of GBS birth injury cases around the country and the ultimate settlement or verdict in that case.
 It is impossible to ascertain settlement value of these cases with statistics or case studies like this because every case is so very different.